Seattle Seahawks vs. San Francisco 49ers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 49ers stats and trends

-- San Francisco's games this year have hit the over on six of 11 set point totals (54.5%).
+- San Francisco's games this season have gone over the point total six times in 11 opportunities (54.5%).

-- San Francisco is 4-3 against the spread and 5-2 overall in games when it records more than 20.9 points.
+- When San Francisco puts up more than 20.5 points, it is 4-3 against the spread and 5-2 overall.

-- In games that San Francisco churns out more than 401.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- San Francisco is 2-2 against the spread and 3-1 overall when the team churns out more than 399.0 yards.

-- The 49ers have turned the ball over 15 times this season, six more turnovers than the Seahawks have forced (9).
+- This season the 49ers have turned the ball over 15 times, five more than the Seahawks' takeaways (10).

 Home and road insights

-- At home this year, Seattle has two wins against the spread and is 1-4 overall.
+- At home this season, Seattle has two wins against the spread and is 1-4 overall.

-- This year, in five home games, Seattle has hit the over once.
+- Seattle has gone over the total once in five home games this year.

-- San Francisco is 4-1 overall, and 3-2 against the spread, on the road.
+- San Francisco is 3-2 against the spread, and 4-1 overall, in away games.

-- San Francisco has gone over the total twice in five road games this season.
+- In five away games this year, San Francisco has gone over the total twice.

 Powered by Data Skrive.